brianhtam/boardgame_linear_regression/README.md

 Read the [blog post](https://brianhtam.github.io/).

 #### Description
-Predicting Boardgame retail "Success" using linear regression and statistics from the BoardGameGeek API.
+Predicting Boardgame retail "success" using linear regression and statistics from the BoardGameGeek API.
+Success is measured by the number of people who indicated that they own the game on BoardGameGeek's website.

 The popularity of a track is algorithmically calculated, and is a combination of how many plays a track has and how recent those plays are.
 This was developed over a 2-week span in October 2020 as a project for